wdurnoUBC/parrallelProgramming/README.md

 This is a demonstration of parallel programming techniques in the languages of MPI and CUDA.
 Notice that different hardwares are better suited towards different tasks.
+Particularly, MPI is great for complex algorithms that require various behaviour from CPUs, whereas GPUs are suited towards tasks requiring many threads, a non-significant amount of RAM, and batches of similar tasks (see SIMT).